 Latest posts by Hailey Friedman (see all)

-Let me tell you the story of how I went viral on Linkedin and got 1,040,454 views (and counting) on a post.
+Let me tell you the story of how I went viral on Linkedin and got 1,040,454 views on a post.

 Here’s the proof that it happened:

-However, if you want to replicate these results for yourself, there are a number of inputs that need to happen simultaneously in order to achieve the desired result- a viral Linkedin post.
+If you want to leverage Linkedin to get thousands if not millions of free views for yourself, there are a number of inputs that need to happen simultaneously in order to achieve the desired result- a viral Linkedin post.

 - It’s fun.
 It can be addicting to keep checking hourly how many more views, likes and comments your post is getting.